 The user's buffers consist of two sets of buffers; one for header information and one for data.
 The header is always 40 bytes per record and the content is described in Section 7.6.
 The data buffer size is depending on the amount of data in each record.
 For FWDAQ, the record size is always constant and the buffer size can be set to match the record size.
-For FWPD, the record length may vary between records.
-The data buffer size cannot be matched to the data.
 The example code in ADQAPI\example illustrate how to handle data buffers in general.